24 R&D breakthroughs that shaped 2024

 - Integrates AI for content analysis and proactive suggestions

-Meta’s CEO Mark Zuckerberg announced a prototype for augmented reality glasses named Orion.
+In 2024, Meta’s CEO Mark Zuckerberg announced a prototype for augmented reality glasses named Orion.
 These glasses feature holographic displays capable of overlaying 2D and 3D content on the real world.
 AI integration allows the glasses to analyze content and offer proactive suggestions.
 It hails Orion as its most advanced augmented reality (AR) glasses to date.
 Orion combines the appearance of regular glasses with immersive AR capabilities, including holographic displays and contextual AI.
 These glasses allow users to interact with digital content overlaid onto the real world, enabling hands-free communication and access to information.
-While not yet available to consumers, Orion serves as a polished prototype for Meta’s future consumer AR product line.
-Meta is currently gathering feedback from internal and external testers to further refine the technology before a public release.

 Apple Vision Pro